 Contact Our Professionals

-Speak with a skilled periodontist in Winchester, VA if you are concerned about gum disease.
-Drs.
-Saunders and Dickson are proficient in this area, and they can even provide you with laser gum surgery if you have already developed periodontal disease in your mouth.
-For more information, contact our Winchester office at 540-427-6142.
+Speak with a skilled periodontist if you are concerned about gum disease.
+Dr. Saunders is proficient in this area, and he can even provide you with laser gum surgery if you have already developed periodontal disease in your mouth.
+For more information, contact our office.

 Monday: 8:00am - 5:00pm